 - Interstate trucking means more traffic.
 Not only are commercial trucks more dangerous than other vehicles, there are also a lot of them.
 Due to the number of interstate highways surrounding Dallas-especially I-20, I-30, I-35, I-75 and I-635, Northern Texans are surrounded by an enormous amount of daily truck traffic.
 If you're looking for a Colleyville collision attorney to handle your Texas truck wreck case, you're not alone: with the sheer number of semi collisions that occur on Loop 820 and collisions due to logginfaceg trucks on 114, a truck wreck on your daily commute seems more likely every day.

 - More damage to your vehicle—and to you.
 Logging trucks, dump trucks, gravel trucks, gasoline trucks: all can be seen daily on 114, many of them paid by the load.
 When heavy vehicles are in a hurry, rushing through hard weather or rush-hour traffic, they're going to be much harder to stop than an average passenger vehicle.
 If a truck driver needs to slow down quickly, the momentum of his load can cause much more damage when he hits something-or someone.

 Commercial vehicles are also governed by their own set of laws.
 Due to trucking laws and regulations, filing insurance claims against semi truck drivers is complicated and often frustrating.
 Our attorneys can help guide you through this process, leaving you free to begin healing.

-If you or someone you love has been injured in a Texas semi truck wreck, you don't have to go through it alone.
+If you or someone you love has been injured in a Texas semi truck crash, you don't have to go through it alone.
 Contact the truck collision lawyers of The Hart Law Firm.
 We represent clients throughout the great state of Texas including Irving, Grapevine, Arlington, Colleyville, North Richland, Bedford, Hurst, Euless and all points in between.
 Contact us online or call us directly at 817.830.4888 for your free consultation.